 World of Chocolate Museum & Cafe, on International Drive, offers guided museum tours and takes you right back to the origins of chocolate.
 There are 25 solid chocolate sculptures of world-famous landmarks.
 Then you reach the tasting room.
 Mmmmmmm.

 Staying with chocolate as one of the many things to do in Orlando when it rains, M&M’s World Orlando is a candy filled paradise with over 7000 unique M&M products to chomp your way through.
+The Color Mood Analyzer will brighten up any rainy day.
+NASCAR® fans will love the racing merchandise.

 M&M’s World is located in Florida Mall, so there’s plenty of indoor retail therapy.